MrBetta520/LeetCode-Practices/README.md

 # LeetCode-Practices

-These are the some coding programs I did from LeetCode.
+These are the some coding problems I did on LeetCode.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 1. <1>.
 Two Sum : https://leetcode.com/problems/two-sum/